lqqyt2423/go-mitmproxy/README.md

 - Supports a [plugin mechanism](#adding-functionality-by-developing-plugins) for easily extending functionality.
 Various event hooks can be found in the [examples](./examples) directory.
 - HTTPS certificate handling is compatible with [mitmproxy](https://mitmproxy.org/) and stored in the `~/.mitmproxy` folder.
 If the root certificate is already trusted from a previous use of `mitmproxy`, `go-mitmproxy` can use it directly.
 - Map Remote and Map Local support.
+- HTTP/2 support.
 - Refer to the [configuration documentation](#additional-parameters) for more features.

 ## Unsupported features

 - Only supports setting the proxy manually in the client, not transparent proxy mode.
-- Currently does not support HTTP/2 protocol parsing or WebSocket protocol parsing.
+- Currently does not support WebSocket protocol parsing.

 > For more information on the difference between manually setting a proxy and transparent proxy mode, please refer to the mitmproxy documentation for the Python version: [How mitmproxy works](https://docs.mitmproxy.org/stable/concepts-howmitmproxyworks/). go-mitmproxy currently supports "Explicit HTTP" and "Explicit HTTPS" as mentioned in the article.